apexys/Laserlogin/README.md

 Most of the hard work is already done by the script.

 ## Setup
-Install rust from rustup.rs and run cargo build --release in the project directory.
+Install rust nightly from rustup.rs and run cargo build --release in the project directory.

 Create a file called `first_user` and save your fh kiel email address into it.